Reliable Spanners for Metric Spaces: Introduction

-\item \textbf{Adaptive adversary} (i.e., standard or ``deterministic'' model): The adversary knows the spanner $\G$, and the set $\BSet$ is chosen as a worst case for $\G$.

-\item \textbf{Oblivious adversary} (i.e., ``randomized'' model): Here, the spanner $\G$ is drawn from a probability distribution $\chi$ (over the same number of vertices).
+\NotSubmitVer{ } \item \textbf{Oblivious adversary} (i.e., ``randomized'' model): Here, the spanner $\G$ is drawn from a probability distribution $\chi$ (over the same number of vertices).
 The adversary knows $\chi$ in advance, but not the sampled spanner.
-In this oblivious model, we require that $\Ex{|\EBSet|}\le (1+\epsR)|\BSet|$. \end{compactenumA}
+In this oblivious model, we require that $\Ex{|\EBSet|}\le (1+\epsR)|\BSet|$. \end{compactenumA} \NotSubmitVer{ } See \secref{prelims} for precise definitions.